Important: Our session recording functionality is still in Beta mode. Please report any issues you find on GitHub.

 As shown in the screenshots above, sessions that were recorded have a green play button available on the 'Play Session' column, which opens a modal where you can watch the session.

 When watching sessions, you can change the speed as well as select the option 'skip inactive' - this will skip chunks of the recording where the user was inactive on the page.

-If recording your application may clead to capturing sensitive information on your users, you need to update your codebase to prevent PostHog from capturing this during session recordings.
+If recording your application may capture sensitive user information, you need to update your codebase to prevent PostHog from capturing this during session recordings.

 To do so, you should add the class name